ai-models/transcribe-mp3/README.md

 This Bash script defines a series of functions to process audio files using various Python scripts.
 The pipeline performs the following operations:

-1. **MP3 to WAV Conversion [ffmpeg]**: Converts MP3 files to WAV format.
+1. **MP3 to WAV Conversion [ffmpeg]**: Converts multiple MP3 files to WAV format.
 This creates a segmented output so the wav files can be processed in memeory.
 2. **Deep Cleaning [deepfilter]**: Cleans the audio using deep filtering techniques.
 3. **Extract Samples [pyannote]**: Extracts audio samples from the segmented WAVs (can target individual speaker with embedding.)
 4. **Remove noisy tracks [demucs  & custom script]**: Checks and removes samples with background noise/music.